Semiclassical bounds for spectra of biharmonic operators: Comparison of eigenvalues and eigenvalue asymptotics

-\begin{thm} Let $\Omega$ be smooth (in the sense of Theorem \ref{thmb}).
+\begin{thm} Let $\Omega$ be piecewise $C^{\infty}$ and satisfying the nonperiodicity and nonblocking conditions, and let $d\geq 2$.
 Let $N(z)$ be the counting function associated with the biharmonic operator with either Dirichlet, Navier, or Neumann boundary conditions, i.e., the problem given by equation \eqref{equazione} coupled with \eqref{DBC}, \eqref{IBC}, or \eqref{NBC}, respectively.
 Then, for $z\to+\infty$ we have

 where

 Here ${\rm shift}^+$ is the shift function associated with problem \eqref{auxiliary}, and there exists an analytic branch ${\rm arg}_0$ of the argument ${\rm arg}$ such that we have

 where $N^+$ is the counting function of problem \eqref{auxiliary}, and $R$ is the reflexion matrix associated with problem \eqref{auxiliary}, in particular